proxmox/ceph/ceph/doc/rados/troubleshooting/troubleshooting-osd.rst

 write throughput can bottleneck if other processes share the drive, including journals, operating systems, monitors, other OSDs and non-Ceph processes.

 Ceph acknowledges writes *after* journaling, so fast SSDs are an attractive option to accelerate the response time--particularly when using the ``XFS`` or ``ext4`` filesystems.
 By contrast, the ``btrfs`` filesystem can write and journal simultaneously.
+(Note, however, that we recommend against using ``btrfs`` for production deployments.)

 .. note:: Partitioning a drive does not change its total throughput or sequential read/write limits.
 Running a journal in a separate partition